Rabies Day Out

 (7:37 – 7:54)

-And so I decided to run upstairs, grab a box, and bring it back down to see if he would go into it because I was going to try to rescue it.
-And so I lower the box down, and he waddles on in.
-And as I’m kind of closing it up, he jumps out.
+And so I decided to run upstairs and grab a box and bring it back down to see if he would go into it, because I was going to like try to rescue it.
+And so I lower the box down, and he like waddles on in.
+And as I’m kind of closing it up, he like jumps out.

 (7:55 – 8:11)

 And so I lower the box down again, and he kind of waddles over fearlessly and gets back into the box.
-And as I close it up the second time, he bites my finger deeply.
-And there’s like, I don’t know if you’ve ever had a hand injury, but the blood just rushes out.
+And as I’m closing it up the second time, he bites my finger deep.
+And there’s like, I don’t know if you’ve ever had a hand injury, but blood just like rushes out.

 (8:11 – 8:21)

-There’s blood streaming out everywhere.
-So I’m starting to freak out because I was a kind of a new grad student, and we hadn’t covered rabies yet.
+There’s like blood streaming out everywhere.
+So I’m starting to freak out because I was a kind of a new grad student, and we hadn’t like covered rabies yet.
 Oh, God.

 (8:22 – 8:32)

-And so I thought, oh, my gosh, I’ve just messed up, Dad.
+And so I was thinking, oh, my gosh, I’ve just messed up, Dad.
 And so I’m freaking out.
-Then, the person who would eventually become my wife worked in the same lab as me.
+And then the person who would eventually become my wife, she worked in the same lab as me.

 (8:33 – 8:45)

 We were just friends at the time.
 And she lived a few buildings over from me.
-I knew that she volunteered at vets and tried to get some cats and dogs adopted.
+I knew that she volunteered at like vets and with trying to get some like cats and dogs adopted.

 (8:45 – 8:51)

-So I knew she had pet carriers.
+So I knew she had like pet carriers.
 So I call her up in the middle of the night.
-She answers.
+She actually answers.

 (8:52 – 9:00)

 That’s her first mistake.
 She actually answers.
-And I’m screaming about how I need to get this like a cat carrier.
+And I’m screaming how I need to get this like cat carrier.

 (9:00 – 9:16)